Language is central to our cultural heritage and national identity. and essential for supporting a diverse and inclusive society.

 Background

-Scotland's main language by custom and usage is English, with Gaelic, Scots, British Sign Language and minority languages making up the country's other main language groups.
+Scotland's main language by custom and usage is English.
+Gaelic, Scots, British Sign Language and over 150 other languages (as found in the 2011 Census) make up the country's language landscape.

 Bills and legislation

-The Gaelic Language (Scotland) Act 2005 gained royal assent in June of that year, confirming Gaelic as an official language of Scotland.
+The Gaelic Language (Scotland) Act 2005 gained royal assent in June of that year, giving Gaelic greater protection and prominence and working towards securing its status as an official language of Scotland.

 The British Sign Language (Scotland) Act 2015 places duties on Scottish Ministers and other public bodies to publish BSL plans every six years, and to publish a national progress report in 2020.